natepill/Make-School-Projects/README.md

 # Make School Projects

-This repo contains all the projects that I have made during my time at Make School Summer Academy 2018
+This is my first IOS app at the Make School Summer Academy 2018